 In 2023, we continued to advance the early-stage technology platforms we acquired in 2019.
 Through the acquisition of Arkis Biosciences, Inc. ("Arkis") we added a platform technology, CerebroFlo® external ventricular drainage ("EVD"), catheter with Endexo® technology, a permanent additive designed to reduce the potential for catheter obstruction due to thrombus formation.
 The CerebroFlo EVD Catheter has demonstrated an average of 99% less thrombus accumulation onto its surface, in vitro, compared to a market leading EVD catheter.
-Our work to combine our bactiseal antimicrobial technology with the Endexo anti-occlusive technology obtained through our 2019 acquisition of Arkis continues to progress for both a silicone-based hydrocephalus and EVD project.
+Our work to combine our Bactiseal® antimicrobial technology with the Endexo anti-occlusive technology continues to progress for both a silicone-based hydrocephalus and EVD project.

 In 2023, we continued to advance our innovation from the Rebound Therapeutics Corporation ("Rebound Therapeutics"), which was acquired in 2019.
-Rebound Therapeutics specializes in single-use medical device, known as Aurora Surgiscope, which is the only tubular retractor system designed for cranial surgery with an integrated access channel, camera and lighting.
+Rebound Therapeutics specializes in single-use medical device, known as the Aurora Surgiscope, which is the only tubular retractor system designed for cranial surgery with an integrated access channel, camera and lighting.
 In the third quarter of 2021, we conducted a limited clinical launch of the Aurora Surgiscope for use in minimally invasive neurosurgery as well as initiated a registry called MIRROR to collect data on early surgical intervention using this same technology platform for blood evacuation.
 In 2022, we launched the Aurora® Evacuator with Coagulation device in the U.S., designed to be used in conjunction with our Aurora Surgiscope to safely address and evacuate fluid in the brain.
+Additionally, the 9 mm Surgiscope 510(k) was submitted to the FDA in August 2023 and is currently under review, with clearance and launch expected in Q4 2023 or Q1 2024.

 We are focused on the development of core clinical applications in our electromechanical technologies portfolio.
 In June 2022, we launched the Neutus® EVD system, our first EVD in China.
 The Neutus EVD system is manufactured in China by Shanghai Haoju Medical Technology Co., Ltd. under an exclusive distribution arrangement.
 The device is used in the management of CSF and is highly complementary to our Bactiseal® catheter and advanced intercranial pressure monitoring products.
-In 2021, we launched our CereLink ICP Monitor System in the U.S. and Europe direct markets and continued the global rollout in the first half of 2022.
+We launched our CereLink ICP Monitor System in the U.S. and Europe direct markets.
 Refer below to the information appearing in the "FDA Matters" section for additional information on the voluntary recall of the CereLink ICP Monitor System.

 Within our TT segment, in 2022, we launched NeuraGen 3D Nerve Guide Matrix, a resorbable implant for repair of peripheral nerve discontinuities and engineered to create an optimized environment for nerve regeneration.
-In the third quarter of 2021, we filed the PMA application for a specific indication for SurgiMend in the use of post-mastectomy breast reconstruction, for which we hope to obtain FDA approval in 2024.
+In the third quarter of 2021, we filed the PMA application for a specific indication for Surgimend® in the use of post-mastectomy breast reconstruction, for which we hope to obtain FDA approval in 2025.
 On December 6, 2022, we completed the acquisition of SIA, which develops, markets and sells DuraSorb®, a resorbable synthetic matrix for plastic and reconstructive surgery.
 This acquisition advances our global strategy in breast reconstruction, expanding plans to access the U.S. market where SIA is pursuing pre-market approval for use in IBBR.
+In 2023, the Company received 510(k) clearance for MicroMatrix® Flex